tranpl/redcap-external-modules/README.md

 # REDCap_Modules
 Development work for REDCap External Modules/Packages to support a standardized Hook/Plugin framework and management mechanism

+An example module can be found here: https://github.com/mmcev106/redcap-external-module-example

 ## Installation
 1. Clone this repo into to an **external_modules** directory under your REDCap web root.
 1. In **Control Center -> General Configuration -> REDCap Hooks**, select the **hooks.php** file under the new **external_modules** directory.